Chekanov's dichotomy in contact topology

 \begin{theorem} Suppose $Y$ is a coisotropic submanifold of a contact manifold $(M, \xi = \ker \alpha)$ and $\phi \in \Aut(M, \xi)$.
 If $\phi(Y)$ is smooth, then $\phi(Y)$ is also coisotropic. \end{theorem}

-Here $\Aut(M, \xi)$ is defined in Definition \ref{aut-group} where roughly speaking each element, as a homeomorphism, is a $C^0$-limit of contactomorphisms (in a stronger sense).
-This can be regarded as a contact topology analogue to the group ${\rm Hameo}(M, \omega)$ often used in the $C^0$-symplectic geometry.
+Here $\Aut(M, \xi)$ is defined in Definition \ref{aut-group} where roughly speaking each element is a homeomorphism that is a $C^0$-limit of contactomorphisms (in a strong sense).
+This can be regarded as a contact topology analogue to the group ${\rm Hameo}(M, \omega)$ that is often used in $C^0$-symplectic geometry.

 \begin{ex} Let $Y$ be a Legendrian knot of a compact contact 3-manifold $(M, \xi)$.
 For any $\phi \in \Aut(M, \xi)$, if $\phi(Y)$ is smooth, then it is also a Legendrian knot. \end{ex}